hetulpandya44/TweetMoodAI/DEPLOY_WITH_REPO_URL.md

 **Error**: Service not accessible or slow response

+**This is Normal for Free Tier:**
+1. ✅ Services spin down after 15 minutes of inactivity (this is expected)
+2. ✅ First request after spin-down takes ~1 minute (cold start)
+3. ✅ This is a free tier limitation and is acceptable for demonstrations
+4. ✅ Subsequent requests are fast (until next spin-down)

 **Solutions:**
-1. This is normal for free tier
+1. Wait ~1 minute for the service to wake up (cold start)
-2. First request after spin-down takes ~1 minute
+2. First request will be slower, but it's normal
-3. Services spin down after 15 minutes of inactivity
+3. For demonstrations, you can "wake up" the service by making a request a few minutes before your demo
-4. Consider upgrading to paid plan for always-on
+4. If you need always-on service, consider upgrading to a paid plan (not required for demonstrations)

 ---